AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 Now, we can analyse the coverage achieved by this execution using
 |gcvcov|, for example with the following command line::

-  gnatcov coverage --level=stmt --annotate=xcov test_inc.trace --scos=obj/ops.ali
+  gnatcov coverage --level=stmt --annotate=xcov test_inc.trace -Pops.gpr

 Here, we request

-- a source *statement coverage* assessment with :option:`--level=stmt`
+- A source *statement coverage* assessment with :option:`--level=stmt`,

-- an annotated source report in text format  with :option:`--annotate=xcov`
+- An annotated source report in text format with :option:`--annotate=xcov`,

-- focus on the functional unit only with :option:`--annotate=obj/ops.ali`
+- For the complete set of units involved in the executable, per :option:`-Pops.gpr` and no specification otherwise in the project file.

-This produces a single annotated source in the current directory, ``ops.adb.xcov`` quoted below:
+This produces annotated sources in the current directory, with ``ops.adb.xcov`` quoted below:

 .. code-block:: ada